 This is what brings me the most JOY!
 Bringing the people together!
 One of my oldest & dearest friends, Sarah Davison-Tracy, flew into town from Denver for a 24 hour whirlwind visit last week!!
 Years ago she founded this incredible organization called Seeds of Exchange which connects people and organizations all over the world TOGETHER to help bring change!

 Sooo…we invited our Village here in San jose to come hear stories about her recent trip to Warsaw, Poland & crossing the border into Western Ukraine for just a quick 36 hours!!!
-Sarah teamed up with the founder of Vivoblu Water for All, John Deyoung, to bring 400 water filters to Ukraine!
+Sarah teamed up with the founder of Vivoblu, John Deyoung, to bring 400 water filters to Ukraine!

 Sarah met up with these precious new Young Life Ukraine friends & brought 400 water filters & WE CAN HELP BRING MORE!!!
 Just $65 is the cost for one water filter – supplying 15-20 ppl clean water for 2 years!
 Please consider giving even $5-$10!!
 Kids….even YOU can give a little bit of your allowance to help!!
 It ALL adds up!
 Imagine if we ALL gave a little!!!

 ALL teens need…to be SEEN, HEARD & Understood!
 These AMAZING YoungLife leaders & staff are UNBELIEVABLE in their commitment to helping over 1,000 refugees so far..find a place to stay & humanitarian aid!! -Marqui Severson

 Ahh!!
 Talk about JOY in the midst of pain in the world … that’s our sistah, Marqui!

 Well, dear friends – you’ve made it to the end – for now, at least – of the tale of our connection with this remarkable organization, Young Life Ukraine.